zeroibc/my-mac-os/README.md

 - This is essential if you want to take control of what information gets sent out from your computer and what connections have right to connect to your data.

 #### [BeardedSpice](https://github.com/beardedspice/beardedspice) - Extend Mac Media Keys
-- Enhance play/pause as well as previous/next playback keys to not only work in iTunes and Spotify but work for Soundcloud, Youtube and many other services.
+- Enhance play/pause as well as previous/next playback keys to not only work in iTunes and Spotify but work for SoundCloud, YouTube and many other services.

 #### [Transmission](https://www.transmissionbt.com/) - BitTorrent client
 - A torrent client that I use.
 Very minimal in its UI but very powerful and has all the features that I need.

 #### [Transmit](https://www.panic.com/transmit/) - Transfer files
 - I often use this app to quickly send files from my local file system to the cloud and get a shareable link I can send to people.
-- I use [this alfred workflow](https://github.com/bigluck/alfred2-transmit) to quickly open the cloud storage I need.
+- I use [this Alfred workflow](https://github.com/bigluck/alfred2-transmit) to quickly open the cloud storage I need.
 <img src="http://i.imgur.com/RkkcdvA.png" width="400" alt="img">

 #### [Anki](http://ankisrs.net) - Intelligent flash cards